dparfrey/turbo_js_modal_bootstrap/README.md

 # turbo_modal_bootstrap

 This is a "traditional" Stimulus Javascript implementation of a basic CRUD page with Bootstrap 5 modals.
 It's still using Turbo, but not Turbo Streams.

-The result is a Stimulus "crud controller" for the page.
-Most of the code is in `crudMixin.js`, making it easy to create your own custom controller if you want to customize some of the actions.

-The basic crud actions are covered in `crud_controller.js`.
-I'm using "regular" `data-` attributes for most of the settings, since I have a single controller for the entire group.
-I tried using multiple controllers, one for each record, but the event handlers I have to define to make things work got out of hand, causing duplicate processing.
-Also, I'm opening and closing Bootstrap modals with Javascript to be able to inject my own logic easier.

-Finally, I'm using http://github.com/cferdinandi/bouncer for my validations.
-It works well, but needs an event handler to be able to intercept submits.
-Without it, Bouncer tries to submit the form and Turbo ignores it.

-I've included `crud_disable_controller.js` as an example of overriding the delete/destroy method to update the row instead of deleting it.
-I use it to show disabled records (typically grayed out).
+I hope this helps someone.

 ## History
 I'd been trying to use Turbo/Stimulus with Bootstrap 5 to set up a basic CRUD page.
 Basically, there's a list of records showing.
 You can edit each record through a modal popup and delete it with a confirmation modal.
 There's also a "New" button somewhere on the page.